A Passage to India: Plot summary

 Asked by Adela whether he has more than one wife, Aziz is disconcerted by her bluntness and ducks into a cave to compose himself.
 When he comes out, he is told by the guide that Adela has gone into a cave by herself.
 After quarreling with the guide, Aziz discovers Adela's field glasses broken on the ground and puts them in his pocket.
 He then looks down the hill and sees Adela speaking to Miss Derek, who has arrived with Fielding in a car.
 Aziz runs down and greets Fielding, but Miss Derek and Adela drive off, leaving Fielding, Mrs. Moore and Aziz to return to Chandrapore by train.

 Aziz is arrested on arrival and charged with sexually assaulting Adela.
 The run-up to his trial increases racial tensions.
 Adela alleges that Aziz followed her into the cave and that she fended him off by swinging her field glasses at him.
 The only evidence is the field glasses in the possession of Aziz.
 When Fielding proclaims his belief in Aziz's innocence, he is ostracised and condemned as a blood-traitor.

 While awaiting the trial, Mrs Moore becomes concerned at her failing health; taking a ship to England, she dies on the way.
 Then during the trial, Adela admits that she had been similarly disoriented by the cave's echo.
-She was no longer sure who or what had attacked her and, despite great demand to persist in her accusation, withdrew the charge.
+She was no longer sure who or what had attacked her and, despite great demand to persist in her accusation, withdraws the charge.
 When the case is dismissed, Heaslop breaks off his engagement to Adela and she stays at Fielding's house until a return to England is arranged.

 Although he is vindicated, Aziz is angry that Fielding befriended Adela after she nearly ruined his life.
 Believing it to be the gentlemanly thing to do, Fielding convinces Aziz not to seek monetary redress, but the men's friendship suffers and Fielding departs for England.
 Believing that he is leaving to marry Adela for her money, and bitter at his friend's perceived betrayal, Aziz vows never again to befriend a white person.